professor-oats/Websites/README.md

 # Websites
-Different websites made by me
+Different websites made by me.

 ## How-to
 To view them just update the path in the header of .html file and then open in your Browser.